jgil2/LSP_REPO_eggo/README.md

 100.01–500 → High

-500 → Premium
+500+ → Premium

 **_Error Handling_**

 Missing input file - It prints an error message and stops the program.

-Empty input file → It prints a warning to the user and writes only the header row to transformed_products_empty.csv.
+Empty input file - It prints a warning to the user and writes only the header row to transformed_products_empty.csv.

+Malformed row - It skips the row and prints a warning.

 **_Assumptions_**